israelalagbe/Ajuwaya-Tales/README.md

 ## Ajuwaya Tales
-A social network for coppers built with Angular and firebase.
+A social network for corpers built with Angular and firebase.

 ### Usage
 - Clone or fork this repository